 - Have recurring thoughts of death or suicide.
 If you or your loved one has warning signs of suicide, seek medical help right away.

 People with depression may be reluctant to seek help, because they feel that it is a sign of personal weakness or a character flaw or that they should be able to "pull out of it" on their own.
 We now know that depression, like other medical conditions, has a chemical and biological basis.
 Treatment for depression is safe and usually effective even for severely depressed people.

 It may be hard for you to recognize that you are depressed.
 If you think that you may be depressed, talk with your doctor.
-If depression is not treated, it can get worse over time and may slow your recovery.
+The sooner you know if you are depressed, the sooner you can get treatment.
+Treatment can help you feel better.